DanLaZ/unit-4-game/pseudoCode.md

 * Global vars *
 * ---------------- *
-- 4 vars needed to store emerald(gem) values -
+- 6 vars needed to store emerald(gem) values and wins/losses -

 * Needed Functions *
 * ----------------- *
 1.randomGemNum
+- do Math.floor(Math.random) to get a number for the gems. -

 2.randomGoalNum
+- do Math.floor(Math.random) to get a number for the goal number. -

+- then append it so that it shows up on the page. -

 3.addToUserNum

-4.winLog

-5.lossLog

-6.endRound
+- updates the user's total number when user clicks on a gem. -
+- use emerald(gem) vairables that have the value from the randomGemNum fuction. -

+4.userTotalNum
+- This function adds to the user's total number. -

+5.winLog

+6.lossLog

 7.startRound
+- when the winLog or lossLog functions are ran the game starts over. -